 In addition to being a game that's pretty easy to learn and play, there are other important reasons to consider picking up a paddle and heading to a local Pickleball court.

 Physical health benefits

-While it's true Pickleball shouldn't replace your strength training routine, there are physical benefits from playing.
+While it's true, Pickleball shouldn't replace your strength training routine; playing has physical benefits.

-You'll be moving your body on the court, swinging your arm when you hit the ball, and bending to retrieve balls during the game.
+You'll move your body on the court, swing your arm when you hit the ball, and bend to retrieve balls during the game.

 Some people play Pickleball for hours a day or play numerous times each week because it's gentler on their knees and shoulders than playing tennis or racquetball.

 Any time you leave home to meet up with others, you'll spend time catching up and connecting about your lives.
 Companionship and conversation are vital to our overall wellness as we age.

 The size of the Pickleball court allows for banter and conversations to occur while you play.
 And with the interest in Pickleball growing rapidly, you'll likely meet many new people when you decide to take up Pickleball too!